DennisDean/PptSlideExtractor/README.md

 # PptSlideExtractor
-Create PowerPoint file(s) from slides extracted from PPT files identified in a folder
+Create PowerPoint file(s) from slides extracted from PPT files identified in a folder.

+Slides can be extracted either from a script file or from a GUI.
+A MATLAB App (GUI), test PPT files and example output can be found in the [release](https://github.com/DennisDean/PptSlideExtractor/releases) section.

+Start GUI

+    >SlideExtractorFig

  Input